Kir-Antipov/farmable-shulkers/README.md

  1. [Fully Automatic Shulker Shell Farm 20w45a, ilmango](https://www.youtube.com/watch?v=8RqWiEJuauQ) *(initial design, exploits a bug with incorrect teleportation of shulkers to the Nether.
 However, the video still has value as a brief explanation of the idea itself)*
  2. [Building the Reliable Shulker Farm for 1.17, cubicmetre](https://www.youtube.com/watch?v=owoS_bgOIhQ&t=637s) *(good to go bug-free design)*

+Note: cubicmetre's overworld box containing replacement shulkers is within the range of the shulkers' teleportation abilities, so in some edge cases they can teleport to its walls or roof.
+Just remove this box or expand it, and you're good to go!

 ## Installation

 Requirements: